 Idiopathic pulmonary fibrosis (IPF) is a lung disease in which lung tissue becomes progressively scarred and stiff.
 This makes it increasingly difficult to breathe.

 There’s currently no cure for IPF, but new drugs have been able to slow the rate of decline and improve quality of life.
 Other treatment possibilities include supplemental oxygen, pulmonary rehabilitation to help you breathe better, and lung transplants.
 Experimental research studies are ongoing to find new treatments.

-- Supplemental oxygen and physical therapy: These improve lung function, which can help you manage IPF and function more normally.
+- Supplemental oxygen and physical therapy.
+These improve lung function, which can help you manage IPF and function more normally.

 The standard care for IPF is supportive.
 A small portable oxygen tank can supply additional oxygen to help you breathe, especially when you’re more active.
 This is important for your comfort and also to prevent right-sided heart problems caused by low oxygen levels in your blood.